 The first step is to open Software Sources via the Unity Dash:

 Select the ‘Other Software’ tab in Software Sources

 Click ‘Add’ and paste the following the entry field of the box that appears:

 Click ‘Add Source’ to confirm the change, then close Software Sources.

-The next step is to add the repository key to verify that packages installed from this PPA are by whom they say.
+The next step is to add the repository key.
+This allows Ubuntu to verify that packages installed from the repository are made by who they say they are.

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 94558F59

 That’s that!
 You can now install Spotify through the Ubuntu Software Center (after checking for software updates first) or by running the following command in the Terminal window:

 sudo apt-get update && sudo apt-get install spotify-client